valerieniloinsigh31/FitForWork_v1/README.md

 I had fully intended to create milestones for particular iterations of the user stories but unfortunately, I was too anxious to do so and did not put this into action.

+ However, now that I am becoming adept at full-stack-framework projects, I will endeavour to apply this going forward.
+It is an excellent time management tool and allows for the pomodoro approach to be applied.

 <em>Sprints</em>
 Allocated amounts of time to set smaller goals-this certainly would have alleviated my anxiety and I will ensure to put this into effect for future projects.